Federal Anti-Kickback Attorneys & Stark Violation Lawyer

 Criminal penalties and administrative sanctions for Stark Law Violations for violating Anti-Kickback Statute (42 U.S.C. § 1320a-7b(b)) include huge fines, jail terms, and suspension and debarment from participation in the Federal health care programs.
 In addition, Physicians who pay or accept illegal kickbacks also face penalties of up to $50,000 per kickback plus three times the amount of the remuneration.

-If you are facing criminal charges or under a DOJ or OIG investigation for Stark Law violations, our defense attorneys are here to help.
-At Watson & Associates, LLC, our team of DOJ and OIG OIG stark law attorneys and anti-kickback violation defense attorneys specialize in whistleblower and qui tam defense cases.
-If you are investigated for kickbacks, bribes, and health care illegal bribes, call our government contractor OIG Stark Law lawyers and anti kickback defense attorneys at 1.866.601.5518.
+If you are facing criminal charges or under a DOJ or OIG investigation for Stark Law violations, our OIG violations attorneys are here to help.
+At Watson & Associates, LLC, our team of DOJ and OIG OIG stark law attorneys and anti-kickback attorneys specializes in whistleblower and qui tam defense cases.
+If you are investigated for kickbacks, bribes, and illegal healthcare fraud, call our government healthcare fraud OIG Stark Law lawyers and anti-kickback attorneys at 1.866.601.5518.

 DOWNLOAD YOUR FREE FALSE CLAIMS ACT DEFENSE CHECKLIST - MINIMIZE JAIL TIME